brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |x(yz){2,5} | matches a string that has "x" followed by 2 to 5 copies of the sequence "yz"|

 ### OR operator — | or []
+OR can be performed in two ways, we tend to use the ( | ) when there are character sets involved in the OR and we use [ ] when we are ORing individual characters

 |RegEx|Explanation|
 |---|---|